-Since retiring in 2007 from a 28-year career in software engineering for The Aerospace Corporation and 17 years in fire research meteorology for the United States Forest Service, I've covered sports photography primarily for Crenshaw High School in Los Angeles -- basketball, track-and-field, baseball, football, volleyball, tennis, soccer, boxing, water polo, community activities, and just plain hanging-out.
-There are more than 103,000 publicly-visible photos covering about 800 "sets" -- album groupings for games, matches, practices, and other public events.
+Since retiring in 2007 from a 28-year career in software engineering preceded by 17 years in fire research meteorology, I've covered sports photography primarily for Crenshaw High School in Los Angeles -- basketball, track-and-field, baseball, football, volleyball, tennis, soccer, boxing, water polo, community activities, and just plain hanging-out.
+There are more than 107,000 publicly-visible photos covering about 850 "sets" -- album groupings for games, matches, practices, and other public events.

 I own the domain "shawdog.com", and it automatically forwards to these Flickr pages, whose purpose is to provide, at no cost, pictures of as many Crenshaw athletes as possible -- for themselves, their fans, their families and their friends.
 Although the emphasis is on Crenshaw, I do include athletes from other schools if I really like the shot, particularly at track meets where I have a lot of time to kill.
 I occasionally also cover other events where Crenshaw is not involved, such as L.A.
 City Section playoff games, junior college tournaments, community-interest activities, and adult basketball leagues.

 My pictures have appeared in the Los Angeles Times, the Wave Newspapers, the Wall Street Journal, and ESPN Magazine.

 A Note on Name Tagging: To facilitate searching for a particular athlete, many pix are name-tagged, including athletes from other schools whose names I know -- but usually only when they appear in ACCEPTABLE FOCUS.
 Usually, the initial name tagged is either the offensive ball carrier or the defensive person closest to the ball, with the other names appearing (very roughly) from left to right.
 When using the flickr search field, use the person's name without blanks as all-one-word.
 For example, marcusmartin